Scots College, Wellington: Controversies

 'Movember', established by The Movember Foundation, to raise awareness for prostate cancer.
 The college threatened to ban a senior student from their NCEA examinations (official secondary school qualification) for growing a moustache during November.

 In September 2010, Scots College expelled seven students and suspended five for involvement in a drug ring within the college.
 Some involved in using and dealing the illegal substances were as young as 13.

 In October 2013, ten Scots College students from Year 11 to 13, including prefects, were caught illegally consuming alcohol on a school trip to Fiji.
 School Headmaster Graeme Yule recognised the actions as 'relatively minor' and suspended students for less than a week.

 In April 2019, Headmaster Graham Yule was accused of making "sexist" comments after he said prospective female students would not be allowed to "sit at the back of the class painting their nails" once the school becomes co-educational.
-He also commented on the importance women gave to the size of mirrors while talking about construction of the new girls' bathroom.
+He also commented on the importance women gave to the size of mirrors while talking about construction of the new girls' bathrooms.

-In May 2022, a non-teaching staff member of Scots College was accused of improper sexual behaviour.
-The member was immediately stood down and the staff member agreed to be put on leave.
-Police were contacted by a parent with the allegation, but charges were later ruled out.